imsb226/elec5305_project_540473182/README.md

 - **No complex convolution** (treat real/imag as separate real channels):
   - Params ↓ to 0.411 M
-  - Metrics slightly ↓ (PESQ and ΔSI-SDR drop a bit)
+  - Small but consistent drop in PESQ / ΔSI-SDR
-  - Conclusion: complex conv helps, but gain is modest relative to its parameter cost
+  - → Complex conv helps, but the gain is modest relative to its parameter cost
 - **No frame-wise self-attention** (keep complex convs, remove attention):
   - Params ≈ 0.638 M
-  - Performance drops more noticeably than “no complex conv”
+  - More noticeable drop in PESQ / ΔSI-SDR
-  - Conclusion: the bottleneck attention block is a **more cost-effective** component for this setting
+  - → Bottleneck attention is a **more cost-effective** component in this setting

 ---